Abdul1302/Natural-Language-Processing-NLP-/README.md

 In the CBOW model, the context (surrounding words) is used to predict the target word.
 This approach is efficient and works well with smaller datasets.

 ### Skip-Gram
 The Skip-Gram model does the opposite of CBOW.
 It uses the target word to predict the context (surrounding words).
 This model is better for larger datasets and can capture more nuanced relationships between words.

-Skip-Gram
-The Skip-Gram model does the opposite of CBOW.
-It uses the target word to predict the context (surrounding words).
-This model is better for larger datasets and can capture more nuanced relationships between words.